Curricular Practical Training

 - Currently maintaining full-time enrollment in F-1 status and pursuing a degree program at SJSU.

 - Have completed at least one academic year as a full-time student at another SEVIS approved college, university, conservatory, or seminary for at least one academic year.
 English language programs and Open University will not count towards your CPT eligibility.

-- Students who attended school full-time in another non-immigrant status (e.g. H-4 or H-1B) may count one semester or up to one academic year of full-time study prior to changing to F-1 status.
-To count your first semester in F-1 status, you must have been in F-1 status from the first day of classes for that semester.
+- Students who attended SJSU full-time in another nonimmigrant status (e.g. H-1B, H-4, L-2) may count one semester or up to one academic year of full-time study prior to changing to F-1 status.
+To count your first semester in F-1 status, you must have been in F-1 status within 30 days of the semester start date.

 - Currently in good academic standing (minimum cumulative GPA of 3.0 for graduate, 2.0 for undergraduate), and making normal progress toward degree completion.